objectscript/cos-guidelines/README.md

   Write 1, 2, 3
   Do ..Method(arg1, arg2, argN)
 ```
-For obvious reasons this recommendation not applies to arcguments in `$$$macro`-call, where such extra spaces will break final result.
+For obvious reasons this recommendation not applies to arguments in `$$$macro`-call, where such extra spaces will break final result.
 * For better readability please insert spaces around assignment.
 You may align several neighbour assignments according to your tastes, i.e.
 ```
   #dim index As %Integer = 0